 3) Strips of paper, whatever colors you like, cut thin.
 If you are doing this with kids who would rather draw than write, cut the paper in squares instead of strips.

-4) Beads, stars, snowflakes, or whatever other small shiney objects you can dig up at the craft store.
+4) Beads, stars, snowflakes, or whatever other small shiny objects you can dig up at the craft store.
 The rules are loose around here.

 5) Markers, pens or colored pencils.

-2) Talk with kids about all the different emotions they feel when they are thinking about the person the have lost and make a list.
-Some common emotions with young kids may be sad, lonely, happy, scared, mad, love etc. For older kids there may be more emotions, like yearning, guilt, regret, hope, yearning, anger, etc.
+2) Talk with kids about all the different emotions they feel when they are thinking about the person they have lost and make a list.
+Some common emotions with young kids may be sad, lonely, happy, scared, mad, love etc. For older kids, there may be more emotions, like yearning, guilt, regret, hope, yearning, anger, etc.

 3) Assign each emotion to a different color ribbon and lay them all out on a table, with labels.

-4) Lay out your shiney objects, whatever they may be, and label them ‘memories’.
+4) Lay out your shiny objects, whatever they may be, and label them 'memories'.